FrenchSchool of Arts, English and Languages | PhD

 We also have a strong record in supervising comparative and interdisciplinary theses across the different languages represented in the School of Modern Languages and with other Schools in the University.
 A number of recent and current research projects have been funded by the Arts and Humanities Research Council (AHRC) and the EU (Horizon 2020), including a project on the digitisation of popular culture in a transnational frame, one on cultural tourism and the role of festivals and one on temporality in French and Occitan oral narrative.

-Many of our PhD graduates have moved into academic and research roles in Higher Education in the UK, France, the Middle East and Australia, while others have secured posts in the Foreign and Commonwealth Office (UK), and in the education sector more broadly.
-Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability.
+Many of our PhD graduates have moved into academic and research roles in Higher Education in the UK, France, the Middle East and Australia, while others have secured posts in the Foreign and Commonwealth Office (UK), in publishing and in the education sector more broadly

 A PhD in French gives you the opportunity to follow your own research interests and to make an original contribution to the field.
 You will refine your skills in independent research, critical thinking, time management, and oral and written communication.
 A completed PhD is almost always required for academic jobs in French.